Navajo Generating Station: Air quality effects

-Annual mean levels for PM2.5 in the Page area are about 3 micrograms/cubic meter (µg/m3) – one-quarter of the NAAQS standard of 12 µg/m3 and as low or lower than the cleanest U.S. cities listed by the World Health Organization.
+Annual mean levels for PM2.5 in the Page area are about 3 micrograms/cubic meter (μg/m3) – one-quarter of the NAAQS standard of 12 μg/m3 and as low or lower than the cleanest U.S. cities listed by the World Health Organization.

 Visibility in the Grand Canyon region has also been among the best in the nation since before NGS installed scrubbers and low NOx-SOFA burners.

 Within Coconino County, visibility is generally better in the Page/Glen Canyon area at the north end of the county than at the Grand Canyon and areas further south (Sunset Crater, Walnut Canyon, Wupatki National Monuments).
 Visibility in the Page/Glen Canyon area averages 3.5 deciviews above natural background conditions, within less than one deciview of the best visibility listed in the contiguous U.S. (The DV scale is near zero for a pristine atmosphere, with a change of one deciview being a just noticeable change.)

 In 2012, a fish consumption advisory was issued for striped bass in lower Lake Powell, raising concerns about mercury emissions from the plant.
 NGS emissions, however, were found to contribute less than 2% of atmospheric deposition of mercury on the Colorado River watershed.

 Atmospheric deposition, furthermore, accounts for only a part of the mercury loading, much of it coming from natural geological deposits.
 The natural weathering of rock in the Green River catchment, for example, alone contributes about 40% of the mercury loading in Lake Powell.

-Updated Emissions Requirements
+Emissions requirements

-The EPA's Mercury and Air Toxics Standard (MATS) that took effect in 2015 required that the plant reduce mercury emissions to 1.2 pounds per 10^{12} Btu (1.9 kg/TWh) or 0.013 lb/GWh on a gross basis.
+The EPA's Mercury and Air Toxics Standard (MATS), slated to take effect in 2015, require that the plant reduce mercury emissions to 1.2 pounds per 10^{12} Btu (1.9 kg/TWh) or 0.013 lb/GWh on a gross basis.

 On January 4, 2013, Department of the Interior, the EPA, and Department of Energy announced plans to jointly develop a plan for the future of the plant that maintains its energy, water, and economic benefits.
-The plan would outline short term investments in the plant to meet environmental goals, and long term plans for transitioning to cleaner energy options, such that short term and long term plans work together.
+The plan would outline short-term investments in the plant to meet environmental goals, and long-term plans for transitioning to cleaner energy options, such that short term and long-term plans work together.